Review | You’re going to be asked to prove your vaccination status. Here’s how to do it.

 You could stop right there if convenience is your main concern, but remember: Those images contain your date of birth and the location of your vaccination site.
 A hacker might not be able to break into your accounts with just that information, but it’s just personal enough to make it easier for that person.
 (That also means sharing images on social media — think: vaccination selfie — isn’t a good idea.)

 iPhones don’t have the ability to “lock” photos, but you can prevent snoops from finding them by using iOS’s Hidden album.
+And if you would prefer to keep those images as secure as possible, you could always store your vaccination card in your iPhone’s Notes app.
+To start, open the app, create a new note and tap the camera icon at the bottom of the screen.
+From there you can “scan” it — once that’s done, just tap the menu button in the top-right corner and hit the “Lock” icon that appears.

 Meanwhile, many of Samsung’s Android phones include a “Secure Folder” right out of the box.
 (You can find the full instructions here.)
 And Google announced a similar “locked folder” feature for its Photos app, which should arrive on Android phones soon.

 Store your scanned CDC card in an app